railsuser2014/openobject-doc-book-en/source/book/2/2_5_Comms_Tools/2_5_Comms_Tools_thunderbird.rst

 To access archived data from different documents in Open ERP you can use the  *Email Thunderbird*  interface that appears over Open ERP documents.

-.. tip::   **Note**  *Testing the Thunderbird adapter*
+.. note:: Testing the Thunderbird adapter

 	If you install the Thunderbird adapter as described, use the openerp_ch05X database to explore its functionality as described in this section

 ..
 Copyright © Open Object Press.
 All rights reserved.